influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/events/v1alpha1/eventSource.md

 withHost(host)
 ```

-Optional: Host name to connect to, defaults to the pod IP.
+"Optional: Host name to connect to, defaults to the pod IP."

 ### fn spec.template.container.livenessProbe.tcpSocket.withPort